Dheeraj3reddy/sampleTest/README.md

 Initialized empty Git repository in /Users/shickey/Workspaces/<servicename>-cdn/.git/
 ```

-Now push your project to a new git repo with the name <servicename>-cdn.
+Now push your project to a new git repo with the name &lt;servicename&gt;-cdn.

 ### Build the project
 1. Install all dependencies: